njiang8/Create_Synthetic_Population/README.md

 # Create Synthetic Population

-This project contains all functions that creates synthetic popultion in NY, NJ, CT and PA area.
-Our methods use open-source data to generate the synthetic popultion as the table shown below.
+This project contains all functions that create synthetic population in NY, NJ, CT, and PA areas.
+Our methods use open-source data to generate synthetic population as the table shown below.

 |      Type     |     Dataset   | Source |
 | ------------- | ------------- | ------------ |